 AES Pool Heating Tweet

+In the game of pool heating, there are only three competitors: electric heat pumps, gas heaters, and solar pool heaters.
 Fortunately, it’s simple to work out which pool heater will suit your home.
 They each work differently and have unique benefits, which makes it easier to work out your winning option.

 Table of Contents

-A quick snapshot of each type of pool heating.
+A quick snapshot of each type of pool heating

 Electric heat pump: An electric heat pump uses heat from the air to warm the water it funnels from the pool and back in again.
 Units are usually installed next to the filtration system and come in a variety of sizes and capacities to match your pool size.